-The dean (or his/her designee) reviews the vote of the appointment unit and any recommendations developed by the search committee, and forwards his/her recommendation to the Senior Vice President for Academic Affairs and Provost and the President for final approval.
+The dean (or their designee) reviews the vote of the appointment unit and any recommendations developed by the search committee, and forwards their recommendation to the Senior Vice President for Academic Affairs and Provost and the President for final approval.
 Note that appointments to endowed chairs and professorships require Board of Regents' final approval.